revng/revng/python/revng/model/README.md

     model = yaml.load(f, Loader=m.YamlLoader)
 ```

 It is not possible to import a model with a schema version other than the latest.
+In order to load older models, you first need to migrate them, either using the `revng.model.migrations` Python module or using the `revng model migrate` CLI command.